Introduction to using Git and GitHub for software development

 Git command GitKraken equivalent

-git add Click on pencil icon by changes, then “Stage” or “Stage all changes”
+git stage Click on pencil icon by changes, then “Stage” or “Stage all changes”

 git commit After staging, enter a commit message then click “Commit changes”